fercastt/fercastt/README.md

 - 👋 Hi, I’m @fercastt
-- 👀 I’m interested in Life after death.
+- 👀 I’m interested in anthropomorphism and onomatopoeias.
-- 🌱 I’m currently learning: civilization.
+- 🌱 I’m currently learning: to learn.
-- 💞️ I’m looking to collaborate on code for
+- 💞️ I’m looking to collaborate on code & cySec.
-        gods: Rust;
-    OR
-        code for mortals: Python;
-    _else_
-    everything else;
-- 📫 How to reach me: by e-mail.
+- 📫 How to reach me: by e-mail: cs.fernandocastro@proton.me

 <!---
 fercastt/fercastt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.